dev-by-divyanshu/Car-Price-Prediction/README.md

 ## 💰 Output

-👉 Estimated selling price of the car (in lakhs ₹)
+👉 Estimated selling price of the car (in ₹)

 ---